 U.S. Economic Indicators

-The recent US inflation and consumer sentiment statistics were a major factor in the decline of Bitcoin.
-Consumer sentiment fell short of market forecasts in May, falling from 77.2 in April to 67.4, according to the University of Michigan.
-This was the lowest level in six months.
+The recent U.S. inflation and consumer sentiment statistics significantly influenced iBitcoin’s decline.
+According to the University of Michigan, consumer sentiment fell short of market forecasts in May, from 77.2 in April to 67.4, the lowest level in six months.
 Inflation forecasts for the coming year also surged to 3.5%, the highest level in six months, adding to economic worries.

 Caution From the Fed Reserve

-Market volatility was exacerbated by remarks made by Federal Reserve officials.
-A rate drop would be hasty, according to Fed Lorie Logan, who warned of inflationary pressures and stressed the importance of policy flexibility.
+Remarks made by Federal Reserve officials exacerbated market volatility.
+According to Fed Lorie Logan, a rate drop would be hasty, who warned of inflationary pressures and stressed the importance of policy flexibility.
 Similarly, Bowman, the head of the Federal Reserve, stressed the need to preserve policy stability for the long haul.

 $50 M Liquidations

-Significant liquidations occurred in the broader cryptocurrency market, with a total of more than $156 million within a day.
-Along with this, there were around $25 million in short holdings and $131 million in long bets.
+Significant liquidations occurred in the broader cryptocurrency market, with more than $156 million within a day.
+There were around $25 million in short holdings and $131 million in long bets.
 A rapid and significant change in mood was evident in the market as more than $50 million was liquidated in one hour.

 Bitcoin Price Correction Ahead: $52k

 Michael van de Poppe, a well-known expert on cryptocurrencies, has also pointed out that Bitcoin is currently in its last accumulation period.
-Indicative of a pivotal turning point in Bitcoin’s price trajectory, this phase is characterized by periods of low volatility and jagged price changes.
-Bitcoin is reportedly retracing its steps towards a crucial support level, according to van de Poppe.
-If this level is not maintained, Bitcoin might have a more severe fall, potentially returning to the $52,000 to $55,000 zone.
+This phase is characterized by periods of low volatility and jagged price changes, indicative of a pivotal turning point in Bitcoin’s price trajectory.
+According to van de Poppe, Bitcoin is reportedly retracing its steps towards a crucial support level.
+Bitcoin might have a more severe fall if this level is not maintained, potentially returning to the $52,000 to $55,000 zone.

 Recent Events Affecting Bitcoin’s Price